 What religions are allowed in India?

-The majority of Indians follow Hindusim (one of the most ancient religions).
-Islam, Christianity, Sikhism, Buddhism, and Jainism are the other minor religions.
+Most Indians follow Hindusim (one of the most ancient religions).
+Other minor religions are Islam, Christianity, Sikhism, Buddhism, and Jainism.

 The British influence is evident when it comes to Christianity.